-Check out our rebate offerings below, including the newly launched regional turf grass replacement program for front yards.
+Check out our rebate offerings below, including the regional turf grass replacement program.
 Visit the Water Conservation Garden to take a class, or take the online residential survey to determine how much water you use and get recommendations to use water more efficiently.
 In addition to helping the environment, you can save money on your water, waste water, and energy bills.

 To view a list of available rebates please, click opens in a new windowHERE.